Sharesale

 LOS ANGELES – DEC 09: Adam Driver arrives for the ‘Star Wars: The Last Jedi’ World Premiere on December 09, 2017 in Los Angeles, CA (DFree / Shutterstock.com)

 Johnson admits, “I couldn’t tell you where to put a light to save my life.
 I couldn’t light a scene.
 I could describe what I want it to feel like.
 I could describe the emotional intent of the scene.
-Steve can listen to and then translate it into technically what to do on set.”
+Steve can listen to all that and then translate it into technically what to do on set.”

 The director of The Last Jedi said that it is essential to be an “actor’s director” and treating each actor differently.